 Dehydration and water retention can cause an imbalance in your electrolytes.
 Learn recognize the signs of an electrolyte imbalance and learn how to solve it here.

 When using supplements, it's good to use the correct form of the nutrients.
 Good quality supplements can be expensive, but before you buy cheap supplements, you should know about the most common side effects of the most popular supplements on the market.
 Do not take a chance with your health just to save a few bucks.

 I wish there could be just one tablet for all the vegetarian nutritional deficiencies.
 But it is very hard to find such a supplement.
 So your best bet is to take a multivitamin.
 A good quality multivitamin always has Vitamin D, Vitamin A, Zinc and B12 in their correct forms and dosage that I have summed below.
 I was not able to find one supplement for Taurine, Creatine, and Beta-alanine.
-This one has beta-alanine and creatine.

 - Vegetarians are often deficient in essential nutrients like vitamins B12 and D3, A, DHA, iron, and Zinc

 - Vegetarians have lower levels of non-essential but beneficial nutrients like taurine, carnosine, and creatine which are important for brain, nerve and heart function.

 - B12 is impossible to get from food and a supplement is crucial.

 - Supplements of vitamin D3, DHA, iron, and taurine are necessary during pregnancy.

 - Children will need to supplement Taurine as they need more than adults.

 - Vegetarian athletes will benefit from supplementing the amino acids taurine, carnosine, and creatine.